-An Ombudsman is an impartial person who provides confidential and informal assistance for resolving University-related concerns, especially those that are not being adequately addressed through usual procedures.
-The Ombudsman is independent of the University’s formal administrative structure and considers all sides of an issue in an impartial and objective manner.
-An Ombudsman cannot impose solutions but can help to identify strategies for resolution.
+An Ombudsperson is an impartial person who provides confidential and informal assistance for resolving University-related concerns, especially those that are not being adequately addressed through usual procedures.
+The Ombudsperson is independent of the University’s formal administrative structure and considers all sides of an issue in an impartial and objective manner.
+An Ombudsperson cannot impose solutions but can help to identify strategies for resolution.

-The Ombudsman is a student service at Savannah State University.
+The Ombudsperson is a student service at Savannah State University.

-How to use the Office of the Ombudsman
+How to use the Office of the Ombudsperson

 - Need assistance in communicating or negotiating within the University community.